espressif/idf-eclipse-plugin/README.md

 3. How do I know the installed version of Java in my system?
 > You can check using "java -version" command from the terminal
 4. Espressif Menu options and Espressif IDF Project menu is not visible in my eclipse
-> Make sure you're using Java 11 and in the C/C++ perspective
+> Make sure you have installed Java 8 and higher and you're in the C/C++ perspective
 5. How do I access the error log?
 > To view the Eclipse error log: From the main menu, select Window > Show View > Other.
 Then select General > Error Log.
 6. How do I know the installed eclipse IDF plugins version?